Lyrrad/multidrive/README.md

 ## Planned features
 Support for Amazon Cloud Drive and Dropbox is planned.
-Support for moving files from one service to another is planned.
+Support for moving files and folders from one service to another.
-Support for downloading, uploading, and moving folders is planned.
 Support for setting modification dates is planned for services that support it.
 It currently sets the modification date for Google Drive.
-Support for overwriting if file already.
+Support for handling quota errors.
+When downloading/uploading folders, if overwrite is disabled, check to see if there are any file conflicts before starting operations
+Support keeping track of last modified time on platforms that support it (Supported for Google Drive, limited support on Amazon Cloud Drive and Microsoft OneDrive).

 ## Licence